Evergreen Ancestry is run by Anne Mealia, a professional genealogist and family historian and AGRA Member.

 I am very active in Hebden Bridge Local History Society where I am a member of the committee and Assistant Librarian and also provide regular help and advice sessions for those researching their family history.
-I am a guide for Calderdale Heritage Walks, planning and running historic walks in the local area.
-My study into the surname Pickersgill is registered with the Guild of One Name Studies and I have had several articles published on local historical walks.
+A guide for Calderdale Heritage Walks, I plan and run historic walks in the local area and I have had several articles published on historical walks.
+My study into the surname Pickersgill is registered with the Guild of One Name Studies .

 Recently I was researcher on the Channel 4 documentary The Queen’s Lost Family, researching Princess Mary’s archives at Harewood House.